expertanalytics/xal/content/services/datascience/index.md

 ---

 Data Science is the science (and art) of extracting knowledge or insight from raw data, whether that is applied to research or to industry.
-Multiple disciplines are involved in the understanding of phenomena with data: mathematics, statistics, physics, computer science, for example.
+Extracting meaning from and interpreting data requires tools and methods of multiple disciplines such as mathematics, statistics, physics and computer science.

 <!--more-->